-On the other hand, low anxiety will call for the use of mild sedation dose.
+On the other hand, low anxiety will call for the use of a mild sedation dose.
 This does enhance your relaxation.
 Good to note is that the sedation has an immediate and long-lasting effect.
 So, when undergoing this process, consider bringing a relative or peer with you who can facilitate your travel back home.

 Managing the dental implants pain after the surgery

 Like other surgery, dental implants require a healing process.
 You’ll experience some pain and discomfort days after undergoing this procedure.
-However, the pain is very mild and does not affect your day to day affairs.
+However, the pain is very mild and does not affect your day-to-day affairs.

 So, are dental implants painful?
 Indeed, the answer is yes.
-This dental procedure comes with some discomfort level.
+This dental procedure comes with some discomfort levels.
 You’ll experience a bit of pain during and after the procedure.
 However, the pain depends on your tolerance levels.